 4a1.
-Use - Accountability and Transparency
+Use-Accountability and Transparency

 - Agree that the measure is in use and provides feedback and comparison for national and regional benchmarking and consumer info on quality.
 Not sure on opportunity for feedback from HHA.
-Would be helpful to have that information. - The measure is publicly reported through Home Health Compare.
-Feedback has been considered when changes were incorporated. - Publicly reported via Home Health Compare.
-Agencies can benchmark their results with other agencies via o Home Health Star Ratings.
-Quartery feedback via Quality of Patient Care Star Rating Provider Preview Reports.
-No data from these are presented but developers note that no requests for modifications were made. - Data is readily available to users and feedback solicited. - The measure is used in Home Health Compare, for public reporting, Home Health Star Ratings for internal quality improvement allowing agencies to compare their performance to one another.
-Although the developer did not summarize the feedback they have obtained feedback and noted that no requests for modifications have been made. - The data are being publicly reported in numerous ways and used.
-Also, HHAs can submit feedback via a email box that has been set up.
-At this time, the HHAs have not requested any modifications to the measure.
+Would be helpful to have that information. - No requests for modifications were made. - not sure - Public reported with Home Health Compare.
+Agencies can benchmark performance against other agencies across the state and nationally.
+Agencies can give feedback via quarterly quality of patient care star rating provider preview reports.
+The result were not summarized, but they did not no request for modifications have been made. - Users get regular feedback. - The measure is used in Home Health Compare, for public reporting, Home Health Star Ratings for internal quality improvement allowing agencies to compare their performance to one another.

+Although the developer did not summarize the feedback they have obtained feedback and noted that no requests for modifications have been made.

+• Measures are publicly reported via the CMS Home Health Compare website

 4b1.
-Usability - Improvement
+Usability-Improvement